codeforsanjose/census2020/README.md

 This project supports internationalization (translating text and formatting numbers and dates for different languages and cultures).
 See the [wiki page](https://github.com/codeforsanjose/census2020/wiki/Internationalization-(i18n)) for an in-depth description of how this works.

 To aid development, there is a script you can run to automatically translate text using Google Translate.
 To use this, you will need to provide credentials for a Google Cloud API Project.
 See [here](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application) for instructions on how to set it up; you can set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in your .env file for convenience.
+Once that's done, run `node i18n/translate-strings.js`.

 Note that this automatic translation is intended *only* for development purposes; it is not guaranteed to be completely accurate, and will likely result in some incorrect translations.
 For deployment to a production version, use an actual, human translator.